 Within the broad frame of political inclusion, incorporation, and democracy, I am currently pursuing three lines of research.

-1) Women’s suffrage
+1) Women’s suffrage and political incorporation

-3) Religion and politics
+2) Religion and politics